 It may be impractical or even impossible to use for this purpose a heavy, full-featured Win or Web application with its powerful graphical interface as this application loads dozens of different modules during the initialization.
 Many of these loadable modules may be not necessary for a particular purpose.

-For this class of tasks, it would be much better to use a lightweight console application to which only a set of modules that is required to solve the given problem is connected.
+For this class of tasks, it would be much better to use a lightweight console application to which only a set of modules that are required to solve the given problem is connected.
 The parameters required for a specific task may be passed on the command line.